smith-sj/css-zen-garden/README.md

 The CSS Zen Garden challenge can be summed up in 3 simple steps:

   Step 1.
-Download the HTML and CSS file this <a href="http://www.csszengarden.com" target="blank">link</a>.<br>
+Download the HTML and CSS documents at this <a href="http://www.csszengarden.com" target="blank">link</a>.<br>
   Step 2.
-Style the webpage by only editing the CSS file<br>
+Style the webpage by only editing the CSS document.<br>
   Step 3.
-Don't touch the HTML file
+Don't touch the HTML document.

 Simple?
 Yes.
 Easy?... <b>Hell, no.</b>